-Sales by the selling stockholders in this offering will reduce the number of shares held by existing stockholders to , or approximately of the total shares of common stock outstanding after this offering, and will increase the number of shares held by new investors to , or approximately % of the total shares of common stock outstanding after this offering.
+Sales by the selling stockholders in this offering will reduce the number of shares held by existing stockholders to 232,741,029, or approximately 90.8% of the total shares of common stock outstanding after this offering and the concurrent private placement, and will increase the number of shares held by new investors (including the concurrent private placement investor) to 23,647,342, or approximately 9.2% of the total shares of common stock outstanding after this offering and the concurrent private placement.

-The outstanding share information in the table above is based on no shares of our Class A common stock and 242,993,239 shares of our Class B common stock (including preferred stock on an as-converted basis and reclassified as Class B common stock) outstanding as of January 31, 2019 and excludes:
+The outstanding share information in the table above is based on 422,744 shares of our Class A common stock (including the conversion of convertible promissory notes) and 242,993,239 shares of our Class B common stock (including preferred stock on an as-converted basis and reclassified as Class B common stock) outstanding as of January 31, 2019 and excludes:

-- 35,064,465 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock outstanding as of January 31, 2019, with a weighted-average exercise price of \$1.48 per share; - 321,450 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock granted after January 31, 2019, with an exercise price of \$16.72 per share; - shares of our Class A common stock issuable upon the automatic conversion of convertible promissory notes in the principal amount of \$15.0 million plus accrued interest in connection with this offering, assuming a conversion date of January 31, 2019 and an assumed initial public offering price of \$ per share of Class A common stock, the midpoint of the price range set forth on the cover page of this prospectus; - shares of our Class A common stock reserved for future issuance under our 2019 Equity Incentive Plan, which includes an annual evergreen increase and will become effective in connection with this offering; and - shares of our Class A common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan, which includes an annual evergreen increase and will become effective in connection with this offering.
+- 35,064,465 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock outstanding as of January 31, 2019, with a weighted-average exercise price of \$1.48 per share (other than 283,177 shares to be issued upon exercise of options to purchase Class B common stock by certain selling stockholders and sold in this offering); - 1,147,500 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock granted after January 31, 2019, with a weighted-average exercise price of \$26.09 per share; - 58,300,889 shares of our Class A common stock reserved for future issuance under our 2019 Equity Incentive Plan (2019 Plan) (including options to purchase 177,150 shares of Class A Common Stock granted after January 31, 2019), which will become effective in connection with this offering, including 34,000,000 new shares plus the number of shares (not to exceed 24,300,889 shares) (i) that remain available for grant of future awards under our 2011 Global Share Plan (2011 Plan), which shares will be added to the shares reserved under the 2019 Plan upon its effectiveness and (ii) any shares underlying outstanding stock awards granted under our 2011 Plan that expire, or are forfeited, cancelled, withheld or reacquired; plus an annual evergreen increase, as more fully described under the terms of the 2019 Plan described in the section titled "Executive Compensation-Equity Plans"; and - 9,000,000 shares of our Class A common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan, which includes an annual evergreen increase and will become effective in connection with this offering.

 To the extent any outstanding options are exercised, there will be further dilution to new investors.
-If all of such outstanding options had been exercised as of January 31, 2019, the pro forma as adjusted net tangible book value per share after this offering would be \$\\$, and total dilution per share to new investors would be \$\\$.
+If all of such outstanding options had been exercised as of January 31, 2019, the pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement would be \$2.24, and total dilution per share to new investors would be \$33.76.

-If the underwriters exercise their over-allotment option in full, our existing stockholders would own % and the investors purchasing shares of our Class A common stock in this offering would own % of the total number of shares of our Class A common stock outstanding immediately after completion of this offering.
+If the underwriters exercise their over-allotment option in full, our existing stockholders would own 89.7% and the investors purchasing shares of our Class A common stock in this offering and the concurrent private placement would own 10.3% of the total number of shares of our Class A common stock outstanding immediately after completion of this offering and the concurrent private placement.